-Ahead, you’ll learn how to track your ovulation in seven different ways to help you get a BFP (big fat positive) on your next pregnancy test.
-We’ll also share how accurate each ovulation tracking method is to help you pick the best one.
+Ahead, you’ll learn how to track your ovulation in seven different ways to help you get a positive pregnancy test result.
+You’ll also discover how accurate each ovulation tracking method is to help you pick the best one.

 Disclaimer: The information provided in this post is not intended as medical advice.
 Please consult your doctor or a fertility specialist before trying home insemination.

 How Can I Track My Ovulation Naturally?
-7 Different Ways
+Here are 7 Different Ways

 You may find the calendar method highly effective for healthy, fertile TTC individuals with regular periods.
 Before you use this method, determine what’s your cycle length.

 Here’s a refresher on how to calculate your menstrual cycle: